Rednexie/Rednexie/README.md

 Hi, i am Rednexie!
-A programmer, who loves to create some modules, full-stack Progressive Web Apps, applications, Application Programming Interfaces(API) and discord bots.
+A programmer, who loves to create some modules, full-stack Progressive Web Apps, applications, Application Programming Interfaces(API) and discord/guilded bots.
 Also a Cyber Activist, who works against illegal websites and services.

 # I Use